______________________________________________________________________

 I’m guessing that Mordenkainen’s will have three sections, each akin to Volo’s:

-- Planar Realms, Conflicts, and Adventure Hooks
+1. Planar Realms, Conflicts, and Adventure Hooks

-- Player Options From the Planes
+2. Player Options from the Planes

-- Monsters of the Planes
+3. Monsters of the Planes

-The second section will encompass various options for players who wish to build characters originating from the planes, or connected to them in some way.
+The second section will encompass various options for players who wish to build characters originating from the planes or connected to them in some way.
 Perhaps the gith will become a playable race, mystics will be added as a class, and a variety of backgrounds will be provided.

 The third section, of course, will be filled with stats and descriptions of fiends, angels, elementals, and more extraplanar beings.
 Because the book focuses on extraplanar creatures, I hope WOTC includes a multitude of high-level creatures, meant for campaigns that stretch past level fifteen.
-My campaigns have lasted until the PCs hit level 20, thus I’ve often been forced to create creatures without the help of the fifth edition ruleset.
+My campaigns have lasted until the PCs hit level 20; thus, I’ve often been forced to create creatures without the help of the fifth edition ruleset.
 With Mordenkainen’s, I wish to see creatures deadly to high-level parties made by the masters themselves.

 In Summary